Security Starting to Feel Unclear? Start by Confirming Who has Access—and Why

 Nothing has gone wrong.

-But confidence is starting to wobble.
+But confidence is starting to slip.

 No pressure.
 No scare tactics.
 Just clarity.